intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 The subgroup size attribute enforces a particular subgroup device supported by the device.

-Parameters might be decorated with attributes.
+Parameters can be decorated with attributes.
-The attributes are part of the function and not part of the parameter's type.
-The only supported parameter attribute is "align".
-Applied to a memref, "align" requires that the data a memref points to has the given minimum alignment (power-of-two, in bytes).
-Applied to a group, "align" requires that the each memref in the group has the given minimum alignment.
+When a parameter is decorated with an attribute, the user must ensure that the function argument satisfies the properties specified by the attribute definition.
+The "aligned" attribute specifies a minimum alignment of a memref's base pointer and the "divisible" attribute asserts the divisors of a dynamic tensor shape.
+The attribute specification w.r.t. parameter type is given in the documentation of the :ref:`memref type <memref attributes>` and the :ref:`group type <group attributes>`.

 Restrictions
 ------------

 * Arguments must not have coopmatrix type.
-* The "align" attribute must only be applied to parameters of memref or group type.
+* The "aligned" and "divisible" attributes must only be applied to parameters of memref or group type.

 Regions
 =======